rosyvs/DeepGaze/notes/meeting_050422.md

 - First sequence only
 - Random Sequence
-- Use the outer folds splits for
+- Use the outer folds splits for the outer folds of the fixation identification